Comp-Wolf/Dev-Ops_Repo/projects/208-jenkins-pipeline-for-webpage-application(postgresql-nodejs-react)/solution/solution.md

         // stage('Test the Infrastructure') {

         //      steps {
-        //          echo "Testing if the Clarusway TODO app is ready or not, by checking Public Ip Address of react instance"
+        //          echo "Testing if the clww TODO app is ready or not, by checking Public Ip Address of react instance"
         //          script {
         //          while(true) {